kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 selected from active contributors who have been engaged with the community for a significant time, review PRs and issues, participate in project meetings, and adhere to the Code of Conduct.

+### Authority and Accountability

+Maintainers hold the **sole authority** to make decisions on behalf of the Project.
+With this authority comes responsibility.
+Responsibility for any decision rests both **with the individual Maintainer** who makes or implements that decision and, **collectively, with all Maintainers**.
+In line with this responsibility, Maintainers may be **requested or required**, as appropriate, to:
+- reconsider or withdraw a decision;
+- take corrective actions to remedy outcomes arising from a decision; and/or
+- tender their resignation.

 ## Working Groups

 A **Working Group** is a team of community members (not necessarily developers) who work together